A Griever's Guide to Yom Tov

 No Two Family Members Grieve the Same

-Say this a hundred times if you need to. your bother may think you are overthinking things and your sister may be crying at every “remember when” and your cousin who never really was that close to the family is a total mess.
+Say this a hundred times if you need to.
+Your brother may think you’re overthinking things and your sister may be crying at every “remember when” and your cousin who never really was that close to the family is a total mess.

 Grief is often rooted in the history of the relationship and the personality of the griever.
 Give space for you and your stuff and don’t judge someone else and their stuff.